asticode/go-astiencoder/README.md

 5) [this project](https://github.com/koropets/goav) is a fork of #3 with the latest commits (November 2017)
 6) [this project](https://github.com/alon-ne/goav) has a very nice set of examples

-Therefore I've forked #5, added commits from #4 and removed deprecated functions.
+Therefore I've forked #5, added useful commits from other forks and removed deprecated functions.